 - Network Slice information (i.e. NetworkSliceInfo including a DN (Distinguished Name) of the NetworkSlice managed object relating to the network slice instance associated to the S-NSSAI and NSI ID if available as defined in TS 28.541 [22]).

+NF information of the NF type(s) or NF instance where analytic information is requested (i.e. ManagedFunction including a DN (Distinguished Name) of the managed object related to the NF type as defined in TS 28.541 [45]).